zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 # Motivation
 [motivation]: #motivation

 Generally we want to reduce the failover time.
 With that we mean: the time between no leader is available, processing has stopped, and a new leader has been chosen and processing has started again.
 Especially we want to minimize the impact on process execution latency during failover on a partition.
-With this ZEP we want to decrease the time from node a becomes Leader until it starts to process new commands.
+With this ZEP we want to decrease the time from when a node becomes Leader until it starts to process new commands.
 This can be achieved with building state on followers.

 ![processing-drop](images/drop-closer-general-small.png)